-With America on edge in the wake of the incidents that followed the brutal murder of George Floyd, black American Muslims are standing on the front lines of social justice and reform.
+For decades, black American Muslims have been standing on the front lines of social justice and reform.

 Here, AboutIslam presents some of Black American Muslims who are leading the fight against racism and oppression.

 Dawud Walid is currently the Executive Director of the Michigan chapter of the Council on American-Islamic Relations (CAIR-MI).
 He is also a member of the Michigan Muslim Community Council (MMCC) Imams Committee.